Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Consult Vehicle Manual

 Another important tip for testing an ignition coil is to consult the vehicle manual for specific instructions or guidelines.
 Each vehicle may have unique specifications when it comes to testing the ignition coil, so it’s crucial to refer to the manual for accurate information.
-The manual can also provide insights into the normal resistance values for the ignition coil, helping you interpret the test results more effectively.
+The manual can also provide insights into the normal resistance values for the ignition coil, helping you the results more effectively.

 • Refer to the vehicle manual for specific instructions